 If you want to increase your available credit with Discover, you don’t necessarily have to request a credit limit increase on an existing Discover credit card—you can also apply for a new Discover credit card.

 Taking out a new Discover card gives you an additional line of credit, which can help you increase your total available credit and potentially boost your credit score.
 A new Discover card can also help you access additional credit card rewards.
 If you have the Discover it® Cash Back, for example, you might want to consider applying for the Discover it® Miles.
 That way, you can earn cash back rewards and travel rewards on your purchases.

 Request a credit limit increase

-If you want to request a credit limit increase with Discover, you can call the number on the back of your credit card or log into your online account or Discover app.
+If you want to request a credit limit increase with Discover, you can call the number on the back of your rewards credit card or log into your online account or Discover app.
 If you are requesting a Discover credit limit increase online, select “Manage” followed by “Credit Limit Increase.”
 If you are using the Discover app, select “Services” followed by “Credit Limit Increase.”